Wikipedia says stollen is a fruit bread. It’s accurate, but that label seems too plain somehow. Who’d have thought fruit bread could be so good?

-Sainsbury’s Stollen Slices are quite sweet, but not in an overwhelming way like Mark & Spencer’s stollen.
+Sainsbury’s Stollen Slices are sweet, but less so than Mark & Spencer’s stollen.

 The rum butter dip makes this stollen a bit different from the other ones I’ve tried.
 It doesn’t make it greasy, but the butter flavor is quite detectable (and delicious), and adds richness.

 All the parts are distinct—the unsweetened but spicy bread dough, the sweet fruit and icing sugar, the slightly bitter peel, the butter dip—and the way all those different pockets of flavor and texture come together as you eat it is gorgeous.